smart-data-models/dataModel.UrbanMobility/GtfsAgency/doc/new_spec_EN-US.md

 ## List of properties

 - `address`:   - `alternateName`: An alternative name for this item  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`:   - `language`:   - `name`:   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `page`:   - `phone`:   - `seeAlso`:   - `source`:   - `timezone`:   - `type`: NGSI Entity type  ## Data Model description of properties
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`:   - `language`:   - `name`:   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `page`:   - `phone`:   - `seeAlso`:   - `source`:   - `timezone`:   - `type`: NGSI Entity type
+Required properties
+- `id`  - `name`  - `source`  - `type`  ## Data Model description of properties
-Sorted alphabetically
+Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml
 GtfsAgency: